Perci Garner: Cleveland Indians

-Prior to the 2015 season he signed a minor league contract with the Cleveland Indians, who converted him from a starting pitcher to a relief pitcher.
+On April 14, 2015, Garner signed a minor league contract with the Cleveland Indians, who converted him from a starting pitcher to a relief pitcher.
 During the 2015 season, Perci pitched solely for the Lynchburg Hillcats posting a record of 3-1 with a 2.93 ERA in 18 appearances.
-In 2016, Perci compiled a combined 7-1 record and 1.83 ERA in a total of 41 appearances with the Akron RubberDucks and the Columbus Clippers before making his major league debut in August.
+In 2016, Garner compiled a combined 7-1 record and 1.83 ERA in a total of 41 appearances with the Akron RubberDucks and the Columbus Clippers before making his major league debut in August.

 Garner was called up to the major leagues by Cleveland for the first time on August 31, 2016, and made his debut that same day.
-During his time with the Indians in 2016, he appeared in 8 games compiling a record of 0-0 and a 4.82 ERA.
+During his time with the Indians in 2016, he appeared in 8 games, compiling a 4.82 ERA with 12 strikeouts across 9 1/3 innings pitched.

-The Indians designated Garner for assignment on July 31, 2017, in order to make room on their 40-man roster for Joe Smith.
-The Indians re-signed Garner to a minor league contract on August 10, 2017.
+On July 31, 2017, Garner was designated for assignment by the Indians, in order to make room on their 40-man roster for Joe Smith.
+The Indians released Garner on August 3, and re-signed him to a minor league contract on August 5.
+In 13 games split between Akron and Columbus, he struggled to a 6.89 ERA with 20 strikeouts across 15 2/3 innings pitched.
+Garner elected free agency following the season on November 6.

 Baltimore Orioles

-He elected free agency on November 6, 2017, and signed a minor league contract with the Baltimore Orioles on November 30.
-He was released on June 6, 2018.
+On November 30, 2017, Garner signed a minor league contract with the Baltimore Orioles organization.
+He was released without making an appearance for the organization on June 6, 2018.